How to Prevent Swimmer’s Ear When Scuba Diving

 If you have a history of swimmer’s ear, talk to your doctor about taking antibiotics before you dive.
 This can help to prevent the infection from developing.

-Read Post How to balance scuba diving
+Read Post Is it safe to go scuba diving on your period

 Leave a Reply